jdsandifer/100-days-of-code/log.md

 IKM also listed my score as "Better Than Average" and just below the mark for "Top 25%."

 **Link to work:**  [Portfolio](https://github.com/jdsandifer/Portfolio/blob/master/README.md)

+### Day 60: April 10th, 2017 (Monday)

+**Today's Progress:** I took an IKM Java test today.
+I did pretty well on it, too.
+And it led to more post-test studying to figure out the answers to some of the tricky questions I wasn't sure about.

+**Thoughts:** I was very surprised at home some really poorly styled code actually compiled and ran without problems - even working the way you might expect without weirdness.

+### Day 61: April 11th, 2017 (Tuesday)

+**Today's Progress:** I took an IKM Android test today.
+And more post-test studying and trying out weird code in an online REPL: [repl.it](http://repl.it/).

+There were also some glitches in the test which I'm afraid affected my score.
+I got asked questions that I had already skipped once which could easily increase have added negative points to my score.

+**Thoughts:** Even though I think the testing glitches affected my score, there were also some things I knew nothing about.
+Having not used those features, I didn't need to know anything about them.
+I think this is one drawback of these general knowledge tests.
+I could be an awesome Android programmer, but if I've never used one item then my score would be lower than someone who's at least seen all of the different features they ask about.

+### Day 62: April 12th, 2017 (Wednesday)

+**Today's Progress:** I worked for about an hour at work on code after finishing my assigned tasks for the day.
+I was finishing my work on batch files to setup, teardown, and undo the network setup for each computer we use in the file server setup (3 separate files).

+**Thoughts:** I enjoy learning new languages and was consistently surprised how fast it was and how few commands it took to set everything up.
+Fun stuff!

+### Day 63: April 13th, 2017 (Thursday)

+**Today's Progress:** I took the Amazon online assessment test today.
+It was a great coding test with unit tests that showed whether you were achieving the goal of the code.
+Some tests were visible so you could see what wasn't working and some were hidden to test your ability to figure out some edge cases on your own.

+**Thoughts:** I thought I did pretty well with all code compiling and all but 4 unit tests passing.
+However, the recruiter said I did very well!
+So that was fun to hear.

+It's really great to see a company doing recruting the right way: Start with a quick skills assessment based on actual work, not a multiple choice test.
+Then move to talking in person and finding out more.
+No looking at the resume and just passing up on candidates because they don't fit a mold.
+Good to see that some companies know how it's done!

+### Day 64: April 14th, 2017 (Friday)

+**Today's Progress:** I worked for a solid seven hours on code at work.
+It was great!
+We started with some good whiteboarding to decide on the design of the feature we were working on.
+Then we each took a part and started making it work.
+As we went, we changed how the interface was designed as we saw how things were working.
+It was a pretty smooth and productive process!

+**Thoughts:** It was fun to really see how team programming could work.
+I wonder how similar or different it will be on an actual software development team that does this full time.
+I'm definitely excited to find out!